Doberman Pinscher Cost

 The eyes are dark, the ears are traditionally cut, and the tail is cut short from the third day of life.

-Because they are guard dogs, they are always energetic, agile, and ready to jump to the aid of their owner.
+Because they are guard dogs, they are always energetic, agile, and ready to jump to help their owner.
 They are intelligent, fearless, and very determined to take action to the end.
-They are not as aggressive as their reputation tells us, but only act when they feel threatened.
+They are not as aggressive as their reputation tells us but only act when they feel threatened.

 Their desire to work with people, their ability to carry out their tasks, and their appearance made them excellent police dogs for many years.